charlie-rudenstal/get/Readme.md

 Which will find find tickets on jira with titles that match any of the titles from the two tickets with ticketnumber 4 on agilezen and trello

-This project is not ready for use unless you intend to hack on it.

 ## License